IVYGOU/Ranorex/Issues about Ranorex learning  .md

-3. Q: How to run a single module?
+*  How to run a single module?
-A:

 Step1.
 Ranorex is opened in the corresponding module page.

 Step2.
 Click “VARIABLES” and set the corresponding value of “Domain”.

 Step3.
 Run the single module.

 Notice: Run a single module will save a lot of time.
 But you must run the related testcase to ensure it could perform correctly.